How to Identify Hydraulic Fittings

 How does the fitting seal?

 Thread seal (tape/compound needed): NPT, BSPT.
 The tapered threads deform together to seal.
 37-degree flare: JIC.
 Look for a cone-shaped flare at the end of the tube.
 O-ring face seal: ORFS.
 Look for a flat face with an O-ring groove.
 O-ring boss: SAE straight thread with O-ring on a shoulder.
-Bonded seal (washer): DIN, some JIS.
+24-degree cone with cutting ring: DIN.
+The bite-type compression fitting uses a cutting ring that digs into the tube.
+30-degree flare: JIS.
+Similar concept to JIC but with a shallower flare angle.
+Bonded seal (washer): BSPP.
 Look for a metal-rubber bonded washer on the face.
-Parallel with washer or gasket: BSPP with bonded seal.

 Step 4: Measure the Thread Diameter